farhan5248/sheep-dog-tools/mbt-maven-plugin/README.md

 Example endings
 * The do-it goal is executed with
 * The nightly job will be triggered
-* The nightly job won't be triggered
+* The nightly job won't be triggered on time

 ## Application and Service examples